-Your dreadlocks can easily pick up lint and debris, it’s critical that you keep your dreads clean.
-It’s recommended that shampoo your dreads every 2-4 days.
+Your dreadlocks can easily pick up lint and debris, so it’s critical that you keep your dreads clean.
+It’s recommended that you shampoo your dreads every 2-4 days.
 This is also essential because clean hair will lock and tighten faster than dirty hair.

 After washing your dreadlocks, they may loosen up at first.
 You don’t need to re-twist your dreadlocks every single time you shampoo your hair, but re-twisting every other time will do the trick!

 To re-twist your dreads, use the same wax as before and begin to twist the dread again.
 Once it’s completely twisted, pin the dread for at least three hours so it can dry and set in place.

 The last step for maintaining your dreadlocks is to fix any loose hairs that might come up from either washing or general wear over time.
 This can be done by using a loose hair tool, which looks somewhat like a crochet needle with a small, dull hook at the end.